FALLfield/MPU/Y2S2/Internet Programming/notes.md

   - Definition
     - A statelesss, application-layer protocol for communicating between distributed systems
-  - Communication takes place over TCP/IP, but any reliable transport can be used
+  - Communication takes place over TCP/IP, but any reliable Reviewtransport can be used
 - URLs(网址)
 - Request
   - URLs reveal the identity of the particular host with which we want to